 I can’t emphasize it enough–always take a suicide threat seriously.

-Myth Two: People Who Are Suicidal Are Trying to Manipulate Others
+2. People Who Are Suicidal Want to Manipulate Others

 I became suicidal when I was in the Army, and was immediately accused of trying to manipulate the Army into giving me a medical discharge.
 This was the furthest thing from my mind at the time.
 I wanted to serve, but I also wanted to stop hallucinating and feeling depressed.
 This myth could’ve cost me my life had the psychiatrist not recognized that I was serious.